 Models & Where to Buy

 LEDs MUST be dimmed with an appropriate LED dimmer.
 If you’re in the market for a 12V one, good luck!
 They are either super expensive or super ugly.
 After countless hours of research, we found the perfect match for our great LEDs!
-It’s a two-zones dimmer, so we can control the bedroom/kitchen LEDs independently.
+It’s a two-zone dimmer, so we can control the bedroom/kitchen LEDs independently.
 The sliders feel great and hold in place as they should.
 The lights are off when the sliders are completely down:

 It doesn’t get easier than this…

 Using a 2-3/8″ diameter hole saw (Buy on Amazon), we prepared the cutouts in the paneling:

-To install the LEDs, pull-up the two springs then the LEDs just “snap” into place (and can later be removed easily).
+To install the LEDs, pull-up the two springs and then the LEDs just “snap” into place (and can later be removed easily).

 For the wood paneling installation write-up: https://faroutride.com/wood-paneling/

-The lights are wired in parallel (we heard of some people wiring them in series and it wouldn’t work).
+The lights MUST be wired in parallel (series won’t work).
 Here is the wiring diagram:

 Material shown in the sketch above: